Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

 ## Update Pose

-This section updates the estimated pose (X,Y,θ) of the robot based on the weighted average of all particles.
+This section updates the estimated pose ```(X, Y, θ)``` of the robot based on the weighted average of all particles.
 It ensures that the final estimated position and orientation reflect the most probable location of the robot according to the particle filter.

 ![thirteen](./images/thirteen.png)